roman-milk/roman-milk.github.io/mr-e-and-the-guilty-conscience.md

+===

- ****** Mr E and the Guilty Conscience ****** byTx_Tall_Tales© A loving wife, great friends, an excellent job.
+A loving wife, great friends, an excellent job.
 I had it pretty damn good.
 Even if I had the social graces of a rhino.
 My wife loved me, and only me, and nothing else mattered.

  As many have said before me, and more will in the future, life was good.